hyunjin-nam/homepage-vuepress/portfolio/works/project-2.md

 I enjoy telling stories and communicating with people from different backgrounds, no matter through conversation, text, photography or video.
 I was grateful to have the opportunity to be part of Studyinsweden as a digital ambassador.
 It was an inspiring environment to be in a team with people who are full of creative and produce unique, engaging together to make a better content.

 During two years of working with Studyinsweden, I have stepped into areas of the social media within a professional approach.
 I learned how to read content consumer's need with using Google Analytics, Search Engine Optimization and use this idea to create suitable contents for the platform.
-Also had a chance to work with a branding strategy that can help feature our materials and make people get more attractive from the product.
-During the working period, we reach 36K Instagram followers with constant interactions.
+Also had a chance to work with a branding strategy that can help feature our materials and make people find more attractions from the product.
+During the working period, we reached from 20K to 36K Instagram followers with constant interactions.

 You can find more about my blog post on the official Studyinsweden site below 👇